Ashif2409/youtubeClone/README.md

 - **Search Capabilities**: Search for videos on YouTube.
 - **Recommended Videos**: View video recommendations based on your browsing history.
 - **Ad Blocker**: Integrated ad blocker to prevent interruptions during video playback.
-- **Responsive Design**: Built with Tailwind CSS for a responsive and modern UI.

 ## Technologies Used